lancejosephmallari-ux/EXPERIMENT-4-DATA-WRANGLING-AND-DATA-VISUALIZATION/README.md

 Name, Gender, Math, Electronics, Average
 ```
 ---
-#### CODE FOR PART A:
 **Create the code needed for importing panda as pd for managing, and analyzing the datasets.
-Along with matplotlib.pyplot as plt to cr
+Along with matplotlib.pyplot as plt to cr for the graph later in Problem C. In addition we also need to get the average and set up a column for it,**
 ```
 import matplotlib.pyplot as plt import pandas as pd